chrisperry1/data_wrangling_baseball/readme.md

 | Kurtosis:      | 6.706   | Cond.
 No.         | 1.63e+07 |

 <br/><br/>Notes:<br/>[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.<br/>[2] The condition number is large, 1.63e+07.
 This might indicate that there are<br/>strong multicollinearity or other numerical problems.

+There are enough variables contained in this regression to display a positive correlation.
+It is important to note the multicollinearity that occurs here as stats like Hits, BB, HBP, and AB all are included in the OBP formula.
+However, the goal was to research which stats impacted OBP more than others, even those included within the OBP formula.